tyronlove/blog/posts/dumbphone.md

 It's a [ Punkt MP02 New Generation 4G voice phone](https://www.punkt.ch/en/products/mp02-4g-mobile-phone/).
 It makes calls, sends text messages and is supposed to have a custom app called Pigeon which uses the Signal protocol to make calls and send encrypted messages.
 It doesn't work, which is a shame.
 But, the actual phone works fantastically, calls are clear and the construction of the device is excellent.

 I've been using the Punkt MP02 as my mobile device for a couple of weeks now.
-It confuses people, a teller at the supermarket said "oh, sorry" when I explained that I couldn't download their coupon app to my phone, because it doesn't have apps and my insurance initially rejected the phone as a mobile device because they thought it was a calculator.
+It confuses people, a teller at the supermarket said "oh, sorry" when I explained that I couldn't download their coupon app to my phone, because it doesn't have apps, and my insurance initially rejected the phone as a mobile device because they thought it was a calculator.

 It also confuses my brain!
 I want to use the phone all the time.
 Whenever there's a tiny gap in my day I used to take out my iPhone and scroll through social media or check email or Slack.